-Substances, healing sessions, and practitioner styles vary widely, but generally speaking, psychedelic retreats are set in environments that facilitate personal connections with nature as well as allow quiet space for the administering of substances.
+Substances, healing sessions, and practitioner styles vary widely.
+Generally, though, psychedelic retreats are set in environments that facilitate personal connections with nature as well as allow quiet space for the administering of substances.

 Most all retreats incorporate integration periods between and after the psychedelics have been administered.

 When looking for a psychedelic retreat, there are options for most every budget, and while many people may choose to leave their city and head to a more lush, remote part of the world, there are a growing number of centers and practitioners doing this work in major cities, too.

 Are psychedelic retreats legal?

 While a growing number of cities and one U.S. state so far have decriminalized psychedelics (In Oregon’s case therapeutic psilocybin isn’t just decriminalized, it’s legal), they’re generally illegal under the Controlled Substances Act.
 But that’s just the U.S.

 Around the world, a few countries do allow the use of certain psychedelic substances.
 These include the Netherlands and Jamaica for psilocybin, as well as Mexico.